particle-iot/docs/src/content/reference/firmware.md

 ### RSSI()

-`WiFi.RSSI()` returns the signal strength of a Wifi network from from -127 to -1dB as an `int`.
-Positive return values indicate an error with 1 indicating a WiFi chip error and 2 indicating a time-out error.
+`WiFi.RSSI()` returns the signal strength of a Wi-Fi network from from -127 to -1dB as an `int`.
+Positive return values indicate an error with 1 indicating a Wi-Fi chip error and 2 indicating a time-out error.

 ```cpp
 // SYNTAX